farzeenmuneer/API-Test-Suite/README.md

 - `06_All_Tests_Pass.png`

 ## How to Run
-1. Import the Postman collection from `Postman_Collection.json`
+1. Open Postman
-2. Open Postman
+2. Create requests using the URLs from Test_Case_Summary.txt
-3. Click "Import" → Select the JSON file
+3. Add the JavaScript assertions from the tests
 4. Run the collection using Collection Runner

 ## JD Coverage